Alex-Gamper/Ada-WinRt3/README.md

 This is the initial release

+### Roadmap

+Based on community feedback, thinking along the lines of
+* General code improvements
+* Addition of pre and post conditions where appropriate
+* Improved error handling
+* Mapping WinRt collections to Ada

 ### Build instructions

 You can build this project with gprbuild, project file is part of this repo